The Kuranishi map for vector bundles on certain products of curves: The Kuranishi map around a split bundle

 We identify the directions as:

-\begin{notation} $T_u= \HH^1(X, L^2),$ $T_o = \HH^1(X,{\mathcal O})$ and $T_s = \HH^1(X,L^{-2}).$ \end{notation} Observe that $T_u $ and $T_o$ contain unstable deformations of $E$ whereas $T_s$ is the direction of stable deformations.
+\begin{notation} $T_u= \HH^1(\Sigma, L^2),$ $T_o = \HH^1(\Sigma,{\mathcal O})$ and $T_s = \HH^1(\Sigma,L^{-2}).$ \end{notation} Observe that $T_u $ and $T_o$ contain unstable deformations of $E$ whereas $T_s$ is the direction of stable deformations.
 We consider the components of the Kuranishi map at $E$:

-\begin{enumerate} \item[ $\iota)$] $ \HH^1(X,L^2) \otimes \HH^1(X,\mathcal{O}) \to \HH^2(X,L^2)$ \item[$\iota\iota)$] $\HH^1(X,L^2)\otimes \HH^1(X,L^{-2}) \to \HH^2(X,\mathcal{O})$ \item[$\iota\iota\iota)$] $\HH^1(X,\mathcal{O})\otimes \HH^1(X,L^{-2}) \to \HH^2(X,L^{-2})$. \end{enumerate}
+\begin{enumerate} \item[ $\iota)$] $ \HH^1(\Sigma,L^2) \otimes \HH^1(\Sigma,\mathcal{O}) \to \HH^2(\Sigma,L^2)$, \item[$\iota\iota)$] $\HH^1(\Sigma,L^2)\otimes \HH^1(\Sigma,L^{-2}) \to \HH^2(\Sigma,\mathcal{O})$, \item[$\iota\iota\iota)$] $\HH^1(\Sigma,\mathcal{O})\otimes \HH^1(\Sigma,L^{-2}) \to \HH^2(\Sigma,L^{-2})$. \end{enumerate}

-We could also list the component $\HH^1(X, \mathcal{O}) \otimes \HH^1(X, \mathcal{O}) \to \HH^2(X, \mathcal{O})$, but it is not needed for our analysis, since $\HH^2(X, \mathcal{O})$ poses a bounded number of obstructions and $ \HH^1(X, \mathcal{O})$ does not depend on the choice of the point $E$ in the moduli, and accordingly does not play an interesting role for this task.
-We will use the local study to estimate the codimension of the set of unstable bundles in the irreducible component of the moduli space containing stable bundles.
-This section serves as a warm-up for the more general calculation that will be carried out in section\thinspace\ref{nonsplit} around nonfiltrable bundles.
+We could also list the component $\HH^1(\Sigma, \mathcal{O}) \otimes \HH^1(\Sigma, \mathcal{O}) \to \HH^2(\Sigma, \mathcal{O})$, but it is not needed for our analysis, since $\HH^2(\Sigma, \mathcal{O})$ poses a bounded number of obstructions and $ \HH^1(\Sigma, \mathcal{O})$ does not depend on the choice of the point $E$ and accordingly does not play an interesting role for this task.
+We will use the local study to estimate the codimension of the set of unstable bundles.
+This section serves as a warm-up for the more general calculation that will be carried out in Sec.\thinspace\ref{Kur-nonsplit} around nonfiltrable bundles.

-\begin{remark} We assume that any component consisting entirely of unstable bundles has been removed from ${\mathfrak M}$, given that not much can be said about the topology of the moduli of stable bundles in comparison to the topology of such (possibly quite large) component (see section \ref{unstable}).
-In other words, we remove the component consisting only of unstable bundles and study its complement in the coarse moduli space of the stack as it compares to the moduli space of stable bundles. \end{remark}

-Observe that the Kuranishi map around any point of the moduli space will have a component with target space $\HH^2(X, \mathcal O)$.
-We shall regard equations defining the local model of the moduli space coming from this component as unavoidable equations.
-Thus, in a sense these represent a minimal number of equations that will be present overall. \begin{proposition} Assume $c_2>>0$.
-Removing the set of split points does not change the homology of the moduli space $\mathfrak M_{c_2}(X)$ in dimension smaller than $c_2$. \end{proposition}
+Observe that the Kuranishi map around any bundle $E$ will have another component with target space $\HH^2(\Sigma, \mathcal O)$.
+We may regard equations coming from this component as unavoidable equations.
+Thus, in a sense these re\-present a minimal number of equations that would be present overall in case we also allowed the complex structure of the base space to vary.
+Our choice here is to fix the complex structure of the surface and vary only that of vector bundles, disregarding this component.

-\begin{proof} Recall that in this case $c_2= -2mn$.
-We wish to study the cases of large $c_2$.
-There are always some few initial low dimensional phenomena happening for small $c_2$, which are atypical.
-We avoid those, and concentrate on $c_2$ large enough to display topological behaviour that is typical for the moduli spaces.
-Now, consider each of the components of the Kuranishi map.